-The first four sessions of I-Corps @ LSEC were a huge success
+The first five sessions of I-Corps @ LSEC were a huge success

 In the first four sessions of this life science themed market-needs-finding workshop, twenty teams collectively conducted over 400 customer discovery interviews over the course of five business days.